-The average pay for a Trial Lawyer is $97,739 per year.
+The average salary for a Trial Lawyer is $107,007 in 2023

 Trial lawyers handle many of the functions of an attorney, and although they do argue cases in court, this is only a small percentage of their work on a daily basis.
 Due to ever-rising costs and court fees, trial lawyers should expect to do the majority of their work outside of the courtroom, fill out a variety of court-related documents, spend weeks and months reviewing potential clients and witnesses to interview, and meeting with other attorneys to discuss potential settlements for cases. …Read more

-- Advise clients in business transactions, claim liablility, advisability of prosecuting or defending lawsuits or legal rights and obligations.
+- Advise clients in business transactions, claim liability, advisability of prosecuting or defending lawsuits or legal rights and obligations.

-- Select jurors, argue motions, meet with judges and question witnesses during the course of a trial.
+- Select jurors, argue motions, meet with judges, and question witnesses during the course of a trial.

 - Represent clients in court or before government agencies, present and summarize cases to judges and juries.